Perchloric acid: Uses

 Perchloric acid is mainly produced as a precursor to ammonium perchlorate, which is used in rocket propellant.
 The growth in rocketry has led to increased production of perchloric acid.
 Several million kilograms are produced annually.
-Perchloric acid is one of the most proven materials for etching of liquid crystal displays and critical electronics applications as well as ore extraction and has unique properties in analytical chemistry.
-Additionally it is a useful component in etching of chrome.
+Perchloric acid is one of the most proven materials for etching of liquid-crystal displays and critical electronics applications as well as ore extraction and has unique properties in analytical chemistry.
+Additionally it is a useful component in etching of chromium.

 As an acid

 Perchloric acid, a superacid, is one of the strongest Brønsted–Lowry acids.
 That its pK_{a} is lower than −9 is evidenced by the fact that its monohydrate contains discrete hydronium ions and can be isolated as a stable, crystalline solid, formulated as [H_{3}O^{+}][ClO_{4}^{−}].
 The most recent estimate of its aqueous pK_{a} is -15.2±2.0.
 It provides strong acidity with minimal interference because perchlorate is weakly nucleophilic (explaining the high acidity of HClO_{4}).
 Other acids of noncoordinating anions, such as fluoroboric acid and hexafluorophosphoric acid are susceptible to hydrolysis, whereas perchloric acid is not.
 Despite hazards associated with the explosiveness of its salts, the acid is often preferred in certain syntheses.
 For similar reasons, it is a useful eluent in ion-exchange chromatography.
 It is also used in electropolishing or the etching of aluminium, molybdenum, and other metals.

 In geochemistry, perchloric acid aids in the digestion of silicate mineral samples for analysis, and also for complete digestion of organic matter.